Harkaran15509/Live-API-PowerBI-Dashboard/README.md

 This eliminates manual data updates and enables automated, real-time decision-making dashboards.

 🧰 Tools & Technologies

-Python (Pandas, Requests)
+1.Python (Pandas, Requests)
-Power BI
+2.Power BI
-REST API (Public Data Sources)
+3.REST API (Public Data Sources)
-Data Visualization
+4.Data Visualization
-DAX (for analytics in Power BI)
+5.DAX (for analytics in Power BI)
 🔗 Data Pipeline
 Data is fetched from a public API using Python
 Data is cleaned and transformed using Pandas